lainets/gitmanager/doc/configuration_protocol.md

 ## Publishing stage

 Gitmanager will send a POST request with the following POST fields:
+* `version_id`: the unique id of the config version to be published
 * `course_id`: the id of the course on A+
 * `course_key`: the course key on gitmanager
 * `publish`: true

+If `version_id` does not match the `version_id` of the course currently published or the one that is stored, the grader should leave the course as is and return an error saying that the `version_id` does not match.

+If succesful, the grader should respond with an empty response or a list of errors (in JSON).